Deafness in Turkey: Turkish Sign Language (TİD)

 TİD has the EGIDS status of 6a or "vigorous" in Ethnologe, which indicates that "the language is used for face-to-face communication by all generations and the situation is sustainable".
 As mentioned in the CRPD section, TİD is recognized as an official language of the country.
 Sign language services in Turkey are mostly found to serve users of TİD, as it is the predominant sign language of the region.
-In 2017 the Ministry of Family, Labor and Social Service made the Turkish Sign Language Dictionary available online.
+In 2017 the Ministry of Family, Labor and Social Services made the Turkish Sign Language Dictionary available online.
 The dictionary was compiled from 116 TİD native language users from 26 provinces of Turkey.
 There are varying degrees of native competence in TİD, due to varying levels of access to sign language for DHH individuals across the nation.
-Another aspect that affects the documentation of TİD, is that a majority of researchers are not native speaker, which may lead to inaccuracies in data analysis.
+Another aspect that affects the documentation of TİD, is that a majority of researchers are not native speakers, which may lead to inaccuracies in data analysis.
 While there are possible hinderances in language documentation, there have been many efforts to preserve the language, on a local scale amongst the DHH and hearing communities, as well as at an international level.
-The Turkish Sign Language Dictionary alone has been translated into English, and been access 2.7 million times since 2017 from 86 different countries.
-In addition to efforts to promote the usage of TİD, there have been initiative to increase visibility of Turkish Sign Language.
+The Turkish Sign Language Dictionary alone has been translated into English, and been accessed 2.7 million times since 2017 from 86 different countries.
+In addition to efforts to promote the usage of TİD, there have been initiatives to increase visibility of Turkish Sign Language.
 The Dem Association (Dem Derneği) works to disseminate TİD through digital trainings of learning TİD, as well as working to raise awareness on subjects such as employment of the DHH as well as closed captioning availability.